 Pitching for business

-The importance for law firms of pitching for business has grown significantly.
-Many clients have limited funds for instructing lawyers and want to achieve ever lower prices and better value.
+Pitching for business is now an integral part of the work of every law firm.
+Clients are focused on value for money when instructing lawyers and want to achieve ever lower prices and better value.
 As a result, law firms have to be more competitive and willing to offer more to win new clients and new business.
-The growing use of procurement managers has enabled commercial, institutional and public sector clients to implement challenging processes that achieve better value for money.
+The growing use of procurement managers has enabled commercial, institutional and public sector clients to implement rigorous processes that achieve better value for money for the client and can cause challenges for unprepared law firms.
 With more clients going out to tender and competition intensifying, pitches need to be smarter than ever.

 Requests for proposal/invitations to tender